Aissamab/alx-system_engineering-devops/README.md

-this is the redme file for 0x05-processes_and_signals project
+this is the readme file for 0x05-processes_and_signals project